 It’s Valentine’s Day.
-I’m sitting by the fire and came across this story about Peter from many years ago… Seemed the appropriate day to share this story of true love.
+I came across some writing about my relationship with Peter from many years ago… Seemed the appropriate day to share this story of true love.
 Enjoy…

 I generally try to do what I’m asked and surrender to whatever process I’m in as fully as possible but I wasn’t prepared for the intensity of the connection with Peter.